 Recipients must report required changes within ten days of the date the change becomes known.
-Changes may be reported in person, by telephone, by mail or fax to the agency.
+Changes may be reported in person, by telephone, by mail, through the Common Web Portal, or by fax to the agency.
 A change is considered reported on the date the report of change is received by the agency.
 If an individual fails to report timely or the agency fails to take timely action, causing the recipient to receive benefits to which he is not entitled, the specialist will take steps to report an overpayment.